sun1211/exercise_app/README.md

-# Mail App
+# Exercise Application

-Mail App is a demo Exercise UI
+Exercise Application is a demo Exercise UI

 ## Installation